goatandsheep/react-native-dot-env/README.md

 }

 ```
 3. Now import the enviornment variable and your good to go.
-Ex: ` import { API_KEY } from 'react-native-dotenv'`
+Ex: ` import { API_KEY } from 'rn-dotenv'`

 Solution provided by https://github.com/zetachang/react-native-dotenv/issues/76#issuecomment-585171009